mahumsy/FinalGroupProjectCSCI201/README.md

 # FinalGroupProjectCSCI201

-This is a final group project completed at USC by myself and other students in CSCI 201: Principles of Software Development
+This is a final group project completed at USC by myself and other students in CSCI 201: Principles of Software Development.

+Mahum's Contributions -
+I made substantial contributions to the TrojanOrdering project, primarily in the areas of frontend development and detailed design.
+Within this role, I demonstrated my expertise by creating comprehensive mockups that effectively guided the frontend implementation process; these were included as part of our final software documentation.
+Notably, I successfully implemented the login and registration pages, while introducing a feature that facilitated new user registrations through a convenient popup within the login page.To ensure the application's seamless functionality and high quality, I also participated in testing activities.

 TrojanOrdering